- Vermont in Winter: Things to Do & Places to Visit (2024) ❄️ - November 28, 2023

-Massachusetts is known for many things: Cape Cod, the Berkshires, Plymouth Rock, the Boston Tea Party, and even Walden Pond, made famous by Henry David Thoreau’s writing, to name a few.
-Great hiking is probably not one of the first things that comes to mind when thinking of the Bay State, but from the eastern coastal plains to the gently rolling mountains in the west, there are plenty of adventures to be had.
+Massachusetts is known for many things, and while great hiking might not be one of the first things that comes to mind when thinking of the Bay State, there are plenty of MA hiking adventures to be had.
 That’s why today we’re taking a look at some of the best hikes in Massachusetts!

 With over 450,000 acres taken care of by the Bureau of State Parks and Recreation and over 2,000 miles of trails, you’re sure to find plenty of memorable Massachusetts hiking trails!

 Did you know there are over 400 waterfalls in Massachusetts?
-Needless to say, it’s not hard to find Massachusetts hikes with waterfalls, regardless of what part of the state you’re in!
-Here are some of New Englanders’ favorites.
+Needless to say, it’s not hard to find Massachusetts hikes with waterfalls!
+Here are some of MA hikers’ favorites.

 Bash Bish Falls